Juror in AJ Armstrong's 1st capital murder trial is 'concerned' after 3rd jury's guilty verdict

 HOUSTON, Texas -- A.J.
-Armstrong's guilty verdict appeared to come as a surprise to a juror who was in the first trial.
+Armstrong's guilty verdict appeared to come as a surprise to a juror who was in the first capital murder trial in Houston, Texas.

 "I'm concerned that the jurors didn't understand reasonable doubt.
 And it's unfortunate that he has been on trial this many times.
-Try enough times and you'll find the right jury," Lance Staudacher told ABC13.
+Try enough times and you'll find the right jury," juror Lance Staudacher said.

 Armstrong has been found guilty of killing his parents as a 16-year-old back in 2016.